ZeusesNeckMeat/RiskOfRain2-ItemRoulette/README.md

 * Boss
 * Lunar

+**Important info:**
+* Boss items can be limited, however this won't actually affect drop from a boss.
+These drops are guaranteed drops by those bosses.
+Instead any other source where you would get a boss item, such as a 3D Printer will use this list

 ## Customizing items by tag

 There is a section in the config file called `Item Tag Percents`.
 In this section, you can customize how many Healing, Utility, and Damage items drop in your runs.
 If you want half of your items to be Healing and the other half to be Damage then you would set `HealingTypePercentage` to 50, and `DamageTypePercentage` to 50.